 Dave Kolwyck is the Director of the Global Materials Science team at Biogen where his team has technical responsibility for defining critical material attributes, supplier technical assessments and operational improvement projects related to raw materials and consumables used in Biogen’s global drug substance manufacturing network.
 He has been involved in the manufacture, characterization and development of pharmaceutical raw materials for >15 yrs as both a supplier and end-user.
 Prior to Biogen, he was at Amgen as the technical lead for upstream Raw Materials used in their biologics manufacturing network.
 As a supply chain partner, he held a variety of technical and commercial roles at JRH and Sigma Aldrich, specific to the manufacturing of cell culture media and chemicals intended for use in pharmaceutical manufacturing.
 David holds a B. Sci. from Truman State University, M. Sci. from University of Iowa and a M.B.A. from Washington University, St. Louis.

-Followed by David Gemmel Senior Process Engineer at Merck
+Presented by David Gemmell Senior Process Engineer at Merck

-For two years he has been managing the Scale Up, Technology Transfer and Design & Build of the Large Scale HTST Pasteurisation Project at Irvine.
-As part of this role David has acted as the HTST Subject Matter Expert responsible for technical liaisons with internal and external stakeholders.
-As part of the HTST SME role he has coordinated the R&D package around HTST glucose and will continue developing R&D package on HTST Cell Culture Media and feeds.
+For the last three years he has been managing the scale up, technology transfer, design & build of the Large-Scale High Temperature Short Time (HTST) Pasteurisation Project at Irvine.
+As part of this role David has acted as the HTST Subject Matter Expert (SME) responsible for technical liaisons with internal and external stakeholders and the generation of technical literature.
+David has driven the development of the HTST capabilities and coordinated the R&D package around HTST viral inactivation of glucose and will continue to support further research projects regarding HTST viral inactivation.

 Sponsored by Merck